stackunderflow111/blog/content/post/2021-09-01-containers-deep-dive/index.en.md

 ## The containers ecosystem

-The Udemy course [Dockerless: Deep Dive Into What Containers Really are About](https://www.udemy.com/course/dockerless/) explains the containers ecosystem in great detail, including:
+The Udemy course [Dockerless: Deep Dive Into What Containers Really are About](https://www.udemy.com/course/dockerless/) ([How to get Udemy courses for free](/resources/#tricks-to-get-them-for-free-or-at-a-low-cost)) explains the containers ecosystem in great detail, including:

 - Low level container standard (OCI) and tools (like `runc`)
 - Tools other than Docker to work with containers (like `buildah` and `podman`)